March is the perfect month to dive into the beauty of springtime, and teaching preschool can be a breeze when you use March preschool themes!

 When do bears wake up from hibernation?
 That’s a great question to talk about this month!

 One of our favorite bear activities is going on a bear hunt!
 We’re gonna catch a big one!
-Kids absolutely adore all things bears…teddy bears, the book Brown Bear, What Do You See? and of course, all the themed bear activities that go along with a bear theme.
-Bears are found everywhere, so you can use it to incorporate everything from geography to colors to counting, and learn some interesting bear facts along the way.
+Kids absolutely adore all things bears…teddy bears, the book Brown Bear, What Do You See?, and of course, all the themed bear activities that go along with a bear theme.
+Bears are found everywhere, so you can use them to incorporate everything from geography to colors to counting, and learn some interesting bear facts along the way.
 Plus, it’s such a fun theme for back to school as you get students learning about each other and having fun throughout the day.
 Don’t forget a teddy bear picnic!

-Our clever friends at Preschool Teacher 101 have a super fun bear themed lesson plan that’s sure to be a hit!
+Our clever friends at Preschool Teacher 101 have a super fun bear-themed lesson plan that’s sure to be a hit!